 Retry logic is not optional.
 LLM APIs fail more often than traditional APIs.
 Rate limits, timeouts, model overload.
 The Page Checker retry pattern (up to 3 attempts per page) is what makes the pipeline reliable enough for production.

 Batch over real-time when you can.
 Processing uploads every 10 minutes instead of immediately simplified the architecture significantly and reduced costs.
-For insurance claims processing, a few minutes of latency is perfectly acceptable.
+For document processing workflows, a few minutes of latency is perfectly acceptable.

 What’s Next#

-The natural evolution is closing the loop: having the AI agent not just extract and classify documents, but also suggest claim decisions based on the extracted data and historical patterns.
-This moves from “AI assists the human” to “AI proposes, human approves,” which is the next frontier for insurance automation.
+The natural evolution is closing the loop: having the AI agent not just extract and classify documents, but also suggest actions or decisions based on the extracted data and historical patterns.
+This moves from “AI assists the human” to “AI proposes, human approves,” which is the logical next step for any document-heavy workflow.

 References#